 Jordan is packed full of ancient biblical sites – perhaps some more mythical than factual.
-A wonderful day can be spent visiting many of these places en route between Amman and Petra following Jordan’s rift valley.
+A wonderful day can be spent visiting many of these places en route between Amman and Petra, following Jordan’s rift valley.
 The Church of St George in Madaba, close to Amman, contains the oldest mosaic map of the Holy Land and is a very spiritual place.
 Nearby Mt Nebo is allegedly the spot where Moses viewed the Promised Land and on a clear day you can see as far as the Israeli cities of Jericho and Jerusalem.
 From here you can descend for something a little more child-friendly – a splash around in the Dead Sea (or perhaps more of a float in its salty waters) and children will love covering themselves in the thick, gloopy mud on the shores of the lowest place on earth.

 Continuing south along the King’s Highway, a stop at the crusader castle of Kerak provides an interesting break.
 An impressive hill-top fortress, Kerak can be a little hair-raising for those with younger children as some of the drops are severe and there are few safety barriers, but it is a lovely site to wander freely and it sees few of the crowds of Jerash and Petra.

 The spectacular desert landscape of Wadi Rum is where everyone can unleash their inner Lawrence of Arabia!
-Towering rock outcrops chiselled into the most wonderful and weird shapes by the wind will fire the imagination of both children and adult.
+Towering rock outcrops chiselled into the most wonderful and weird shapes by the wind will fire the imagination of both children and adults.
 4WD safaris take you deep into the desert where you can run down sand dunes and stand atop massive rock bridges.
 Ride camels to remote desert camps and watch the sunset change the landscape through a myriad of different colours.
 Children will never forget nights spent singing songs around the camp fire and sleeping in open Bedouin-style tents on mattresses on the floor.

 This really is a remarkable place where more active families can enjoy nights ‘wild camping’ in the heart of the desert under a carpet of stars.
 Even a one night stay can still give you a true sense of adventure and provide that element of freedom for children that may be needed after visiting a few ancient sites.

 Aqaba provides the beach R&R that most family holidays require.
-The Red Sea is famous for some amazing marine life which can be enjoyed by glass-bottomed boat cruises, snorkelling or diving trips.
+The Red Sea is famous for some amazing marine life which can be enjoyed on glass-bottomed boat cruises, snorkelling or diving trips.
 The beaches are safe for swimming and there is more of a relaxed atmosphere surrounding dress guidelines.
 Aqaba offers 5* resort accommodation where you can relax by the pool or simple family-run hotels from where you can travel just out of town to the best beaches and snorkelling spots.
 It is a useful last stop on any trip – especially for some souvenir hunting – and a convenient short flight or 4 hour drive back to Amman to connect with your homeward flight.

 An hour north of Amman lie the fabulous Roman ruins of Jerash.
 These are wonderfully preserved and extremely picturesque.
 Children will enjoy exploring some of outlying areas of the site, clambering over the ruins and acting out scenes in the imposing amphitheatre.
-A visit here is often combined with the beautiful and little visited crusader fortress of Ajlun creating a fully comprehensive, yet not too exhausting, day out from Amman.
+A visit here is often combined with the beautiful and little visited fortress of Ajlun, creating a fully comprehensive, yet not too exhausting, day out from Amman.

 Most holidays commence in the capital city of Amman in the centre of the country.
 A day spent here is definitely worthwhile if you have the time.
 You can adjust to the Middle Eastern way of life, waking to the sound of the muezzin (call to prayer), wandering the lively streets, visiting the souks and enjoying a delicious cup of hot sweet mint tea in a café alongside the locals smoking their nargilas (water pipes).
 A visit to the impressive Roman amphitheatre in the downtown area will give you a hint of the ancient delights to come…